matomo-org/developer-documentation/docs/core-team-workflow.md

 ### Contributing code

 And of course if you can code and want to directly help Piwik development, you can contribute changes.
 To learn about contributing code changes, read our [Contributing to Piwik Core](/guides/contributing-to-piwik-core) guide.

+## How do I become an official Piwik team member?

+All [Piwik team members](http://piwik.org/team/) have contributed major improvements to the project.
+They have contributed their talent towards our common goal of building the best open analytics platform.
+Some of these achievements were feats of engineering, as documented on our [blog posts](http://piwik.org/blob/) over the last few years.

+To gain push access to our git repository, and be an official Piwik team member, one must make positive changes in the project, such as  [contributing pull requests](http://developer.piwik.org/guides/contributing-to-piwik-core), bringing new ideas, code, marketing, product visions.
+When a certain amount of work has been achieved, when we trust your skills and judgement, we will invite you to [join us in the core team](http://piwik.org/team/).
+Most of us also meet once a year in a beautiful European city for brainstorming the future of analytics, open source, [privacy](http://piwik.org/blog/2014/01/data-privacy-day-january-28th/) and Piwik.

+There are other useful ways to participate to Piwik without joining the team, learn more: [How do I get involved?](http://piwik.org/get-involved/).